devops-customers-squad/customers/README.md

 - Create a customer:
     * `POST /customers`
     * The JSON request body for creating a customer is expected to contain the following keys: ``first_name, last_name, user_name, addresses, password``
-    * The expected types of the values for each of the required keys are as follows:
+    * The expected types of the values for each of the expected keys are as follows:
         - first_name: string
         - last_name: string
         - user_name: string
         - addresses: array of string
-        -password: string
+        - password: string
-    * Sample JSON request body format (all keys in the following JSON body are required to create a new customer):
+    * Sample JSON request body format:
     ```
     {
         first_name: "John",
         last_name: "Smith",
         user_name: "XXX",
-        addresses: ["123 Main St, Buffalo, NY", "50 John Street, NY"]
+        addresses: ["123 Main St, Buffalo, NY", "50 John Street, NY"],
         password: "XXX"
     }
     ```